johann-petrak/gatetool-runpipeline/README.md

 * Maven

-Make sure that GATE is installed and that the environment variable `GATE_HOME` points to the `distro` subdirectory of the GATE installation.
-If you installed GATE by cloning the git `gate-core` directory, make sure the following was done:
+Make sure that GATE is installed and that the environment variable `GATE_HOME` points to the directory that contains the `./bin` subdirectory.

+If you have installed GATE by cloning the git `gate-core` directory, make sure the following was done:
 * in gate-core: `mvn install`
 * in gate-core/distro: `mvn compile`
+* `GATE_HOME` is set to the full path of the `distro` directory

+If you have installed GATE by downloading and unpacking the zip file of a pre-built distribution, make sure:
+* `GATE_HOME` is set to the full path of the directory that was created by unpacking the zip file

 ## Compiling